tomatosci/agent/README.md

 # agent
-An agent to request a docker image to handle data from the web app.
+An agent will request a docker image to handle data from the web app.